alecbockelman/Python-projects/README.md

 # Python Projects
 Includes the following projects:
-1. VIX Stats Analysis(includes csv file and relevant academic research paper- I am not the author or associated with this paper, I provided it because it is what drove me to make this project.)
-This model uses ARIMA to forecast 14 day out price movements with a RMSE of 2.3.
+1. VIX Stats Analysis.
+This model gives the historical average, rolling 20 day standard deviation and other statistical results.
+The model also has presents statistically relevant signals.
+This model uses ARIMA to forecast in sample 3 day out VIX movements with a RMSE of 2.68.
-2. Stock sentiment analysis
+2. Stock sentiment analysis.
+Uses sentiment from key words in headlines.
+Then determines whether the news article headline as a whole is positive, negative, or neutral.
-3. GLD price ML algorithm
+3. GLD price ML algorithm to fit regression model for next day out price with 74% directional accuracy.
+It uses gold miner stocks, and silver & gold moving averages as factors.